anatomiefemale/Boulangerie/README.md

 Hello!

-This repository, **Boulangerie** contains scripts for Machine Learning algorithmis, baked from scratch.
+This repository, **Boulangerie** contains scripts for Machine Learning algorithms, baked from scratch.
+Also includes scripts for artificial intelligence.
 **Under Construction**

 **1. Frosting.py** Python script, implementing Logistic Regression from scratch.